A Model of Collaboration Network Formation with Heterogenous Skills: The Distribution of Skills and the Structure of the Collaboration Network: The Bernoulli Skills Model

 \subsection{The Bernoulli Skills Model}

 Thus far, I have considered results for a general skill population.
 However, when we turn to the effects of skill populations on network structure, it is difficult to obtain clear predictions using such a general construction.
-Therefore, in this section I will consider a special case, where skills are distributed independently with equal probability--that is, $Prob\left(a_{i}\in A|a_{j}\in A\right)=Prob\left(a_{i}\in A\right)=p\,\forall\, i\ne j\in S$.
+Therefore, in this section I will consider a special case, where skills are distributed independently with equal probability--that is, $Prob\left(a_{i}\in A|a_{j}\in A\right)=Prob\left(a_{i}\in A\right)=p\,\forall\,i\ne j\in S$.
 I call this special case \emph{the Bernoulli Skills Model} because each individual's skill set can be thought of as the result of a set of $M$ Bernoulli trials, each with probability $p$ of success.
-This means that the distribution of skill set sizes in the population is binomial, implying that the fraction problem solvers who have a \emph{particular }set of $k$ skills is $\Psi\left(A\right)=p^{k}\left(1-p\right)^{M-k}$, and the fraction having \emph{any} $k$ skills is $\left({M\atop k}\right)p^{k}\left(1-p\right)^{M-k}$.
-This special case has several characteristics which make it a useful starting point.
+This means that the distribution of skill set sizes in the population is binomial, implying that the fraction problem solvers who have a \emph{particular }set of $k$ skills is $\Psi\left(A\right)=p^{k}\left(1-p\right)^{M-k}$, and the fraction having \emph{any} $k$ skills is $\left({M\atop k}\right)p^{k}\left(1-p\right)^{M-k}$.\footnote{Note that as before, I will be using the \emph{frequency }distribution.
+This means that implicitly I will be assuming that the population is large enough for every skill combination in the distribution to be represented at least once: $N=p^{-M}$.
+For small $M$, this assumption poses no serious problem.
+However, as $M$ increases, population sizes become quite large.
+Thus, the Bernoulli Skills model will provide more insight in cases where there are fewer relevant skills. } This special case has several characteristics which make it a useful starting point.
 First, because skills are uncorrelated and occur with equal frequency, individuals with the same number of skills will, in expectation, have the same degree.
 This means that the only variable of interest is skill set size, $k$.
 Second, because this model has only 2 parameters--$M$ and $p$--it is easy to see how changes in the distribution of skills in the population affect the structure of the collaboration network.